 Starting off our podium of toxicity is Counter-Strike: Global Offensive.
 The first-person tactical shooter has all the makings of a toxic gaming community; free-to-play, voice chat, high skill ceiling, and plenty of griefing potential.
 Valve’s less-than-strict safeguards make sure that your delinquent teammate only gets to kill you three times before being kicked in a game with no respawns.

-Smurfing and cheating are both significant problems in Counter-Strike, and it’s incredible how rampant both are when Valve has taken major steps to address both issues.
+Smurfing and cheating are both significant problems in Counter-Strike, and it’s incredible how rampant both are when Valve has taken major steps to try and tame one of the most toxic game communities.
 Kick and Mute options help stem the tide, but Valve still has to chat-ban tens of thousands of players every couple of weeks.
 Thanks to the sheer rampancy of toxic players, Counter-Strike secures the bronze for one of the most toxic gaming communities 2020 has to offer.

 2. Dota 2

-Coming up in silver is the first of both multiplayer online battle arenas on this list.
+Coming up in silver in our list of the worst gaming communities is the first of both multiplayer online battle arenas on this list.
 Dota 2 features many of the same problems as other esports titles, namely common abuse of voice chat and griefing.
 Dota’s unique situation is that the worst of the worst are always one step ahead of the developers.

 Players have found ways to avoid AFK detection by going permanently invisible near a creep wave.
 An angry player can waste wards, Smokes, and Tomes, and open voice and text chat means you’re always one keystroke away from hearing a very well-informed and articulate message from the guy wasting nine other people’s time.
 Add in the ease of making burner accounts and rampant smurfing, and Dota is solidly one of the most toxic gaming communities out there.

-Finishing off the top five most toxic gaming communities in the world is League of Legends.
+Finishing off the top ten most toxic gaming communities in the world is League of Legends.
 LoL topping our list isn’t just conjecture; the toxicity of League of Legends players is downright studied.
-An artificial intelligence from IBM determined that the League of Legends subreddit is one of the most toxic gaming communities on the site.
+Artificial intelligence software from IBM determined that the League of Legends subreddit is one of the most toxic gaming communities on the site.